 Tag Archives: scottish landscape art

-Forest of Pishwanton 3
+Forest of Fairhill 3

 Above: ‘Birch Forest’.
-Pishwanton.
+Fairhill.
 Mixed media on 14×14″ wood.
 Rose Strang 2026.

-Today’s painting of birch trees in the forest of Pishwanton in East Lothian follows on from the last two posts depicting birch forests emerging from winter.
+Today’s painting of birch trees in the forest of Pishwanton/Fairhill in East Lothian follows on from the last two posts depicting birch forests emerging from winter.
 I love trees, and it’s so inspiring to learn about this place, which in cared for by the Life Science Centre in Scotland.

 I’m delving into the philosophy behind the Life Science Centre, and it really resonates with the way I approach painting, especially the nature of observation.